SergeyShchus/Ukraine-War-Info/README.md

 # Resources with information about the war in Ukraine
-List of sites, channels, etc., where you can find information, photos, photos <br />
+List of sites, channels, etc., where you can find information, photos <br />
 Wanna add a link to the list?
 Open an issue or contact me: [Telegram](http://t.me/shchus)

 ### Recourses table